theliberators/scrumteamsurvey.research/research.md

   - H1-5 will be answered from the interview data (if possible)
 - Quantitative study:
   - Dataset will be cleaned from careless responses and very extreme outliers if they exist
+  - CFA will be performed to assess proper factorial structure
+  - Cronbach's Alpha will be calculated for each scale to assess proper reliability
+  - HTMT analysis will be performed to assess discriminant validity
+  - Common Method Bias tests will be performed to identify and isolate bias due to common method
   - Research team will use Structural Equation Modelling to determine model fit between the theoretical model and the data
   - Fit indices to be used: CFI, RMSEA, SRMR, GFI
   - Assumptions to be verified; normality of distributions, homoscedasticity, linearity and multicollinearity